 The size of particles in dust can have a significant impact on the explosion risk.
-Smaller particles have a greater surface to mass ratio and present a greater risk, for example a block of metal such as a metal ingot may be practically inert but could be extremely reactive when in the form of filings or shavings, dust or powder.
-Similarly, the risk from an aerosol (for instance, fine droplets in air) form of flammable liquid is much greater than for the bulk liquid.
+Smaller particles have a greater surface-to-mass ratio and present a greater risk, for example a block of metal such as a metal ingot may be practically inert but could be extremely reactive when in the form of filings or shavings, dust or powder.
+Similarly, the risk from an aerosol form of flammable liquid (for instance, fine droplets in air) is much greater than for the bulk liquid.
 Processes that generate fine particles, like grinding and milling of flour and nanomaterials can present significant risks.
 Special control measures may be needed for handling such materials.

-The classification of dust hazardous atmospheres is complex and depends on many factors, including the rate of dust dispersion and sedimentation characteristics, and particle size.
+The classification of dust hazardous atmospheres is complex and depends on many factors, including the rate of dust dispersion, sedimentation characteristics and particle size.
 Further information is contained in the following Australian Standards:

-- AS/NZS 4745: Code of practice for handling combustible dusts - AS/NZS 60079.10.2: Explosive atmospheres Classification of areas Combustible dust atmospheres
+- AS/NZS 4745: Code of Practice for handling combustible dusts, and - AS/NZS 60079.10.2: Explosive atmospheres-Classification of areas-Explosive dust atmospheres.